The Complete Guide To Recruiting Real Estate Agents In 2023

 Consider implementing transaction management systems that are easy to learn and use.

-4. Provide insightful prodcution reports on demand
+4. Provide insightful production reports on demand

-Offer agents the ability to quickly view their production and hone in on deals that are missing critical documents or that require attention.
+Offer agents the ability to quickly view their production and hone in on deals that are missing critical documents or require attention.

 Allow agents to quickly find client contacts or transaction information from any of their previous deals.

-5. Provide access to income statements in real time
+5. Provide access to income statements in real-time

 When it comes to the end of the year, brokers aren’t the only ones rushing to get ready for tax season.
 Agents feel the same pressure and want their financial information quickly and on time.